-1. Growth in the City should be paced by the City's ability to provide services.

-Retain a lighting ordinance which preserves a dark sky.

-3. Retain a City Policy for moderate income housing as required by state law.
+- 1. Growth in the City should be paced by the City's ability to provide services. - 2.
+Retain a lighting ordinance which preserves a dark sky. - 3.
+Retain a City Policy for moderate income housing as required by state law. - 4.

-- 3. Promote use of LED light fixtures when and wherever possible. - 4.
 Retain zones allowing homes on 8,000, 10,000 and 12,000 square foot lots. - 5.
 Retain a Planned Unit Development (PUD) ordinance in the City Code.

 Encourage, owner occupied, single family units in a PUD.
 Require open space in PUDs. - 6.Retain a conditional use permit for a kennel license (the keeping of three or more dogs).
 Include sitting review and guidelines for dog enclosures. - 6.
-Allow the creation of a zone allowing homes on 15,000 square foot lots. - 7.
-Any additional land annexed East of 1000 East should have allowances for a recreational park.
-4-1-15 (15,000 square foot minimum) rone. - 8.
-Any additional land annexed West of 1000 East, South of 600 South, East of River Heights Elementary school, and running southerly along Spring Greek should have allowances for a recreational park. - 9.
-Promote use of Secondary water for landscaping. - 2.4.2 Goal: Newly annexed areas of the City should maintain an agricultural atmosphere until the owners request further development.
+Allow the creation of an-R-1-15 (15,000-square foot-minimum) zone. - 7.
+Any additional land annexed East of 1000 East should have allowances for a recreational park. - 8.
+Any additional land annexed west of 1000 East, South of 600 South and east of River Heights Elementary school should have allowances for a recreational park. - 2.4.2 Goal: Newly annexed areas of the City should maintain an agricultural atmosphere until the owners request further development.